-Lap band slippage pain is one of the common symptoms of this complication.
+Lap band slippage pain is one of the common symptoms of this and other gastric banding complications.
 Some patients may not specifically experience pain, but may feel mild abdominal comfort.
 Patients with this condition often report that “something does not seem to be right” with their stomach.
 In a few cases, the gastric band slippage pain may be acute, requiring immediate medical attention.
 For your own safety, it is best to consult with your bariatric surgeon in Mexico if you experience persistent pain or discomfort.

 Lap band slippage causes

 One of the leading lap band slippage causes is overeating and drinking sugary and carbonated beverages.
 When you undergo lap band surgery, it will reduce the capacity of your stomach to hold food.
 Therefore, if you persist with excessive eating or violating other dietary guidelines of your surgeon, it may result in gastric band slippage.
 Another of the major gastric band slippage causes could be the surgical skill of your surgeon and the specific surgical technique they have used.

 Is lap band slippage dangerous?

 Many patients want to ask their Mexico bariatric surgeon: Is lap band slippage dangerous?
 If the slippage has occurred quite soon after your primary gastric band surgery, it could be an acute emergency complication.
 Removal of the lap band may be recommended to minimize your risk.
 But if the slippage has occurred after several years in due course, it may not pose immediate danger, but a revision lap band surgery in Mexico may still be necessary for your safety.